 Since students are observed in their practicum for one-to-three hours a week, Super says it offers an intensive supervision experience to doctoral students who, as a result, are more prepared to work as counselor educators and researchers.

-Another unique aspect of the center is that students see a range of clients.
-Fields says he saw clients ranging from adolescents to adults, and from couples to people struggling with career development.
+Another unique aspect of the center is that students see a range of clients, including some with severe, persistent mental health challenges and others with relational issues.
+They also see clients ranging from adolescents to adults, and from couples to people struggling with career development.

-Fields is currently in his first internship with the Aspire Turning Point Day Treatment Program where he counsels individuals and psycho-educational groups for those with severe, persistent mental illness.
-With his interest in integrating mental health counseling into a medical setting, Fields will stay with Aspire Health Partners for his second internship in the Behavioral Health Workforce Education and Training Program — a federally funded grant to provide clinical experience to interns in integrated healthcare awarded to the counselor education program by the Health Resources and Services Administration.
+Fields is currently in his first internship with the Aspire Turning Point Day Treatment Program, where he counsels individuals and psycho-educational groups for those with severe, persistent mental illness.
+With his interest in integrating mental health counseling into a medical setting, Fields will stay with Aspire Health Partners for his second internship in the Behavioral Health Workforce Education and Training Program.
+The program provides clinical experience to interns in integrated healthcare, supported by a federally funded grant awarded to the counselor education program by the Health Resources and Services Administration.

 Clients often share how much their time with counselors-in-training made a difference — not only in their lives but in the lives of their friends and family.

-As a doctoral student, the center provides valuable lessons in research, counseling, supervision, teaching and operating a clinic, according to Tabet, who says she will carry those lessons into her new position as assistant professor of counseling at the University of San Diego.
+As a doctoral student, Tabet says the center provides valuable lessons in research, counseling, supervision, teaching and operating a clinic, and she will carry those lessons into her new position as an assistant professor of counseling at the University of San Diego.

-On the last day students see their clients, Super says, “Clients often share how much their time with counselors-in-training made a difference — not only in their lives but in the lives of their friends and family.
+Reflecting on the last day clients come in for a session, Super says, "Clients often share how much their time with counselors-in-training made a difference — not only in their lives but in the lives of their friends and family.
 It’s a good day because, on that day, I see students affirm that they chose the right profession.”

 The Community Counseling and Research Center prepares competent counseling professionals, provides high-quality community outreach and service, and produces research and scholarship with an impact.
 Three counselor education faculty members lead the center: John Super, clinic operations coordinator; Dalena Dillman-Taylor, research coordinator; and Richelle Joe, community engagement coordinator.